What Is Big Data? A Layperson's Guide

 Marketing analyst: Marketing researchers or analysts harvest information about current or potential customers, market conditions, or competitor activities.
 The data collected is then used to understand how a business can respond through marketing tactics or product adjustments.

-Developing skills in big data has the potential to open career opportunities in many industries.
-Incorporating big data into your career can bring fresh insights into your work, and data will likely only grow in importance.
+Incorporating big data into your career can bring fresh insights into your work, and data is likely only to grow in importance.
+Several courses online can help you get started:

-To start, consider getting a crash course on the basics and add a relevant certificate to your resume by completing the Google Data Analytics Professional Certificate on Coursera.
-Coursera hosts many relevant courses to help you launch your career, and completing this Professional Certificate can provide you with a solid foundation to launch into your next exciting steps toward a career in big data.
+Learn to navigate your way around big data and get a grasp on Hadoop with UC San Diego’s Big Data Specialization.

 Editorial Team